 You want a student laptop which can seamlessly multitask between all the programs you’ll need without slowing down and dragging your workflow to a standstill.
 The specifications you need though, will depend on your studies.
 English Lit degrees might focus more on word docs and web browsing, but a graphic design or videography degree will demand a whole host of other resources from a laptop in order to keep up to speed.

-CPU: A laptop’s CPU is the brain of your laptop, the main processor responsible for overall laptop performance.
+: A laptop's CPU is the brain of your laptop, the main processor responsible for overall laptop performance.
 It ensures smooth and efficient performance for daily tasks such as browsing the web, creating documents, and running various software applications or games.
 You generally want to find a laptop with over 1.0GHz processing power, but some higher-end laptops will have 2.0GHz or 3.0GHz, and will be able to handle most demanding applications in their stride.

-RAM: RAM is crucial in a laptop’s performance, enabling smooth multitasking and efficient access to data.
+: RAM is crucial in a laptop's performance, enabling smooth multitasking and efficient access to data.
 The less RAM a laptop has, the more it will slow down.
 With more RAM, you can run multiple programs at once, smoothly, like listening to music while studying, or putting a youtube video podcast on in the background of your study sesh.
 Most students will be okay with 4GB of RAM, but if you’re looking to do more computer heavy work like image editing, video processing, or gaming, consider anything with 8GB of RAM or more.

-Hard Drive: Your hard drive is where a computer stores all your files, pictures, music, games and software.
+: Your hard drive is where a computer stores all your files, pictures, music, games and software.
 There are different types of hard drives, but for most students you won’t need to worry about the type, more the size.
 Anything above 256GB will be enough for most of you.
 If you’re going to be storing a lot of larger files, like photos or videos, consider a faster SSD hard drive, with anything between 512GB to 2TB.